Thrifty Germans look to escape the rat race early

 At a time when Europe's top economy is desperately looking for solutions on how to pay for pensions after 2025 when the post-war baby boom generation heads into retirement, raising the possibility of upping the retirement age, the frugalists seem to have hit upon one solution to the demographic headache.

-But it's a choice that provokes criticism over how a society with a communal responsibility can continue to function if increasing numbers, who have benefited from it by receiving an education for example, pay less, or nothing at all, into the public social security, pensions and health insurance pots.
+But it is a choice that provokes criticism over how a society with a communal responsibility can continue to function if increasing numbers, who have benefited from it by receiving an education for example, pay less, or nothing at all, into the public social security, pensions and health insurance pots.

-"Sure, I may have paid less into the pension system, but I don't want a state pension," programmer Mr Noelting says.
+"Sure, I may have paid less into the pension system, but I don't want a state pension," programmer Mr Noelting said.

-After escaping traditional working life, most frugalists look for new goals, and often find themselves most motivated by voluntary work, says Ms Enders.
+After escaping traditional working life, most frugalists look for new goals, and often find themselves most motivated by voluntary work, said Ms Enders.

-Rather than complain, "when 25-year-olds are saying to themselves 'I want to stop working at 40', we ought to be thinking about the quality of working life that our society offers", she suggests.
+Rather than complain, "when 25-year-olds are saying to themselves 'I want to stop working at 40', we ought to be thinking about the quality of working life that our society offers," she suggested.
+AFP